my-cumbria-logo, my-cumbria-logo Toggle navigation

 If you started your undergraduate degree at 21+ or postgraduate studies at 25+, you are considered a mature student.
 You bring valuable experience, motivation, and transferable skills that employers appreciate.

-Under the Equality Act 2010, it is illegal for an employer to discriminate against you based on age whether directly or indirectly.
-This applies to graduate schemes, entry-level jobs, promotions, and workplace policies.
+The Equality Act 2010 makes it illegal for an organisation to discriminate an individual on the basis of their age whether directly or indirectly.
+Age is defined as a person belonging to a particular age group, which can include people of the same age and people of a particular range of age.
+This applies to graduate schemes, entry-level jobs, promotions, and workplace policies

 • Resources for Working Parents